 - Qigong and massage therapy

 No one has to live with the pain and suffering of addiction forever.
 At the Pearl of the Sea Retreat in St. Augustine, Florida, guests can take the first step in overcoming their addiction.
-This luxury, beachside retreat offers a range of rehab services and support for all types of substance abuse.
-If you’d like to find out how we can help you begin your sobriety today, then call us at 855-763-2545.
+This healing, beachside retreat offers a range of rehab services and support for all types of substance abuse.
+If you’d like to find out how we can help you begin your sobriety today, then call us today.